dterei/hackager/README.md

 These results mean that 73 packages became unbuildable when the alternative layout rule is used.

+## File Output

+When looking at the files created by a single run of Hackager, the important one is `stats.summary`, which cotains the following fields:

+* ''Num packages'':           Number of packges we are testing.
+* ''Installed packages'':     Packages already installed, so skipping.
+* ''Installable packages'':   Packages we believe we can install (dependencies can be satistified).
+* ''Uninstallable packages'': Packages we don't know how to build (i.e., Cabal fails).
+* ''Failed packages'':        Packages Cabal claims can be built but we don't understand Cabal's output.
+* ''Total reinstallations'':  Total number of dependencies that need to be installed (and re-installed) to build requested packages.

 ## Caution

 Hackager can cause arbitrary code to run on your machine.
 For example:

  * TemplateHaskell is run at compile time and can execute arbitrary code
  * Package configure scripts will be run
  * Custom Setup.hs programs will be run